 We welcome Dr. Ed Weisbart, Chair of the Missouri Chapter of PNHP.
 Dr. Weisbart has been a tireless advocate for Single Payer with appearances throughout the United States, from Utah to New England, and now to the Carolinas.

 “…Most major social changes look impossible two years before they happen…I don’t know if we’re two years out or 40 years out , but every rational argument is aligned toward Medicare For All, and the current path is completely unsustainable.
 The trick is to get people to understand it, and to get past the misinformation out there.”………Dr. Ed Weisbart

 On the national stage, we welcome US Rep. Keith Ellison [D-MN] as the new lead sponsor to H.R.
 676, the Expanded and Improved Medicare for ALL Act, which now has 121 co-sponsors in the House of Reps.
 H.R.
 676 was originally crafted by PNHP.
 It will improve Medicare’s benefits to include all medically necessary care, eliminate co-payments and deductibles, and expand Medicare to everyone living in the U.S.

-Visit our table on Monday April 2nd at 6 pm, at Malaprop’s Bookstore downtown Asheville, to hear author Elisabeth Rosenthal MD talk about her book: AN AMERICAN SICKNESS: HOW HEALTHCARE BECAME BIG BUSINESS AND HOW YOU CAN TAKE IT BACK.
-Read Steve Legeay’s wonderful review.
+Author Elisabeth Rosenthal MD, has written a brilliant analysis and critique of the American health care system: AN AMERICAN SICKNESS: HOW HEALTHCARE BECAME BIG BUSINESS AND HOW YOU CAN TAKE IT BACK.
+Read Steve Legeay’s wonderful review here.

 That’s All Folks!
-Here are a couple of helpful links:
+Here are a few helpful links: